← Back to Blog

 2. Professional reputation

-Your billing practices directly reflect on your professionalism as a freelancer.
+Your billing practices directly reflect on your professionalism as an agency.
 Clear, concise, and organized invoices show your commitment to conducting business with integrity and transparency.
 Such professionalism not only fosters trust with current clients but also enhances your reputation, potentially attracting new clients through positive word-of-mouth.

 3. Client trust and retention